Michael Eriksson

 Home » Company life | About me Impressum Contact Sitemap

-The tall dancer phenomenon
+The Tall Dancer phenomenon

 The phenomenon

 Consider the following situation: A dance class (or some other dance setting) has one unusually tall participant, with the rest being unusually short (assume e.g. a two foot difference in height); all participants have roughly the same skill and experience.
-The class pairs up and the tall dancer and his partner finds that dancing with each other is awkward.
-If they are bright enough, they realize that the difference in height is the problem; if not, they consider the other party an incompetent dancer.
+The class pairs up and the tall dancer and his partner find that dancing with each other is awkward.
+If they are bright enough, they realize that the difference in height is the problem; if not, they each consider the other party an incompetent dancer.
 A re-pairing is made for the next dance, and the same thing happens again.
 This continues until everyone has danced with every member of the opposite sex.

-The interesting issue: If the circumstances where the reverse (one short dancer, and many tall) then it would be the short dancer who was considered incompetent.
+The interesting issue: If the circumstances were the reverse (one short dancer, and many tall) then it would be the short dancer who was considered incompetent.
 I cannot stress the importance and benefits of this realization in the majority enough—although I do not count on its appearance anytime soon.

 Side-note: